jpsferreira/jpsferreira/README.md

 - Google Cloud Services
 - Terraform
-- Generation algorithms for physics-based synthentic data
+- Generation algorithms for physics-based synthetic data

 ### 📫 How to reach me